Vitamin D Deficiency After Weight Loss Surgery

 • Nervousness

-• Low phosphorus levels secondary to vitamin D deficiency
+• Low phosphorus levels, secondary to vitamin D deficiency

-How Much Vitamin D is Recommended For Bariatric?
+How Much Vitamin D is Recommended for Bariatric?

-The recommendation for all bariatric procedures is 3000 IU daily or 75mcg of vitamin D3.
+The recommendation for all bariatric procedures is 3000IU (75mcg) daily of vitamin D3.3

 Typically, vitamin D3 is the form recommended for bariatric patients.
 It may also be seen under the name cholecalciferol.

-Can You Have Too Much Vitamin D?
+Can you Have too Much Vitamin D?

-Consider Reading The Following Articles:
+Consider Reading the Following Articles: